30 B2B SMS Marketing Examples for 2026

 Use One Clear Call to Action

-Every message should guide the person toward one next step.
-That could be replying, confirming a time, reviewing a document, or clicking a link.
+Every message should point to one next step.
+It could be replying, confirming a time, reviewing a document, clicking a link, or prompting buyers to shop immediately.

 Examples